-You have never met anyone like Lisbeth Salander, the “girl” in the title — guaranteed.
+You have never met anyone like Lisbeth Salander, the “girl” in the title—guaranteed.
 Lisbeth is a tattooed, waif-like young woman with a brain of gargantuan proportions, an eidetic memory, an unsurpassed mastery of the Internet, and a mysterious past.
 In this unlikely but engrossing story of murder and corruption in the dark corners of contemporary Sweden, Lisbeth’s past is revealed in an encounter reminiscent of the games played out in the bowling alley of the gods.
 Though other characters crowd the cast of this novel, Lisbeth Salander stars, hands down.

 The Girl Who Played with Fire is the second novel in a trilogy by Swedish author Stieg Larsson centered on Lisbeth Salander that launched with The Girl with the Dragon Tattoo and will conclude with The Girl Who Kicked in the Hornet’s Nest.
 Sadly, the author of this unique little crime series died shortly after delivering the manuscripts for all three novels in 2004.
 Larsson was the editor of a politically engaged magazine, much like Mikael Blomqvist, who figures in both this novel and its predecessor as Lisbeth’s friend, foil, and sometime lover.

-The Girl Who Played with Fire (Millennium #2) by Stieg Larsson @@@@ (4 out of 5)
+The Girl Who Played with Fire (Millennium #2) by Stieg Larsson ★★★★☆

 The power of Larsson’s spare prose and the extraordinary character of Lisbeth Salander vaulted The Girl with the Dragon Tattoo onto best-seller lists internationally.
 Readers everywhere were captivated.
 There is much of the same experience in store for you in this sequel, but perhaps familiarity with the protagonists took the edge off my experience.
 I found this book slightly less satisfying than its predecessor, but I’m no less eagerly looking forward to its successor.